d-/MTS/README.md

 library(MTS)
 ```

-A simpler solution is to use the 'devtools' package.
+Alternatively, a simpler solution is to use the 'devtools' package.

 ```
 install.packages("devtools")